Lifeboats of the Titanic

 Lifeboats played a crucial role during the sinking of the Titanic on 14–15 April 1912.
-The ship had 20 lifeboats that, in total, could accommodate 1,178 people, a little over half of the 2,209 on board the night it sank.
-18 lifeboats were used, loading between 11:45 p.m. and 2:05 a.m., though Collapsible Boat A floated off the ship's partially submerged deck and Collapsible Boat B floated away upside down minutes before the ship upended and sank.
+The ship had been supplied with 20 lifeboats that, by lifeboat capacity of that time, could accommodate 1,178 people, a little over half of the more than 2,200 on board the night it sank.
+In around two hours time, 18 lifeboats were successfully launched.
+Two others were in the process of being prepared to be launched when the ship began its final plunge; Collapsible Boat A was cut free and floated off the ship's partially submerged deck and Collapsible Lifeboat B floated away upside down minutes before the ship upended and sank.

-Many lifeboats only carried a fraction of their maximum capacity which, depending on type, was 40, 47, or 65 people.
-There are many versions as to the reasoning behind half-filled lifeboats; these included the order of "women and children first", apprehensions that the lifeboats could buckle under the weight, and the fact that many passengers did not feel safe stepping in a lifeboat hovering 90 feet above the freezing ocean and others refused to leave behind family and friends.
-As the half-filled boats rowed away from the ship, they were too far away for other passengers to reach, and most lifeboats did not return to the wreck due to a fear of being swamped by drowning victims or the suction of the sinking ship.
-Only Lifeboats No. 4 and No. 14 returned to retrieve survivors from the water, some of whom later died.
+The majority of the lifeboats only carried a fraction of their nominal capacity.
+There are many reasons behind half-filled lifeboats; these included the order of "women and children first", and apprehensions from the crew that the lifeboats or the ropes could give away under the weight as the boats appeared overloaded.
+Additionally, many passengers did not feel safe stepping in a lifeboat hovering 90 feet above the freezing ocean, having to be convinced, whilst others refused to leave behind family and friends.
+As the boats rowed away from the ship, they were too far away for other passengers to reach, and most lifeboats did not return to the wreck due to a fear by its occupants of being swamped by drowning victims or being pulled down by the suction of the sinking ship.
+Only Lifeboat No. 14 returned to the wreck site to retrieve survivors from the water; one other, No. 4, was close enough to the sinking to let some survivors swim up to it.

-Although the number of lifeboats was insufficient, Titanic complied with maritime safety regulations at the time and even went over regulations by adding four collapsibles.
-The sinking showed that the regulations were outdated for such large passenger ships.
-In the event of an emergency, it was not anticipated that all passengers and crew would require evacuation at the same time; it was believed that Titanic could float long enough to allow a transfer of passengers and crew to a rescue vessel.
+Although the number of lifeboats was insufficient, Titanic in fact complied with maritime safety regulations at the time and even went over regulations by adding four collapsibles.
+The sinking highlighted that the regulations were woefully outdated for passenger ships.
+In the event of an emergency, it was not anticipated that all passengers and crew would require evacuation at the same time; it was believed that Titanic could float long enough to allow a transfer of passengers and crew to a rescue vessel, as had been the case with the a few years earlier.